-One of the key factors I try to install on the ladies during their Wednesday night women’s Self-Defense classes is that if you are confronted by someone have the mindset they are trying to hurt you.
-Below, Tim Larkin provides some myth every lady in San Diego, El Cajon, La Mesa and Santee should read.
+One of the key factors I try to instill in the ladies during their Wednesday night women’s self-defense classes is that if you are confronted by someone, have the mindset that they are trying to hurt you.
+Below, Tim Larkin provides some myths every lady in San Diego, El Cajon, La Mesa, and Santee should read.

 You should reason with your attacker.

 You’ve probably never pulled out a knife and demanded someone’s watch.
 That’s a good thing, of course, but it illustrates a vital point: Someone who would do such a thing doesn’t think like you.

 Deep down, you probably believe there’s a way to resolve a problem without anyone getting hurt.
 Attackers aren’t playing by the same societal rules you are, so you can’t react as if they are.
 All you can ever really do is level the playing field.

 You don’t have time to wait for a hero.
 During a truly violent encounter, you have about five seconds to act, and the safest self-defense technique to take in a violent encounter is to cause an injury.
 Mistakes usually come from some hesitation: pausing to see how things are going, lacking the will to really kick a man, or jumping around in a fighting stance.

 These are opportunities for him to recover and hurt you.
 The reverse is also true if your attacker hesitates or makes a mistake, it gives you a critical moment that you must use to survive.

 In order to be 100 percent effective, we have to discard the notion of pain as a useful tool in violence.
 You don’t want to “hurt” him; you need to injure him.
 Anything you do in a violent, life-threatening situation that does not cause an injury is worthless to you.

 Being fit can save your life.